Accredited Online Library Science Degrees

-There are many library science degrees offered online.
-These programs are available at all levels, but most librarian positions require a Master of Library Science (MLS) degree.
-Prospective students can browse this list of great programs or our list of the best online master's programs, which ranks schools based on tuition rates and alumni salaries provided by PayScale.
+There is a range of online library science degrees available, including programs in education, library informatics, and information science.
+Prospective students can browse this list of popular online library science programs or our list of the best online master's programs, which ranks schools based on tuition rates and alumni salaries provided by PayScale.

 Depending on the area of specialty and desired career path, prospective students are encouraged to choose degree programs that are accredited, which ensures that their program meets high academic standards and is respected within the field.
-Continue reading for more information on available degree levels, online ALA accredited master's programs, the licensing and certification process, and careers in the field.
+Continue reading for more information on ALA accreditation, the licensing and certification process, and careers in the field.

-Most Popular Accredited Online Schools for Library Science Degrees
+Most Popular Accredited Online Schools for Library Science Bachelor's Degrees

 |Rank||School||Annual Tuition||Recommend Rate|

 |# 1||The University of Arizona Global Campus||Not Provided||68% (660 reviews)|

 |# 2||Northern Kentucky University||$19,680||75% (4 reviews)|

 |# 4||University of Maine at Augusta||$17,918||100% (1 review)|